netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 While traceroute may be useful, it should be used with care:

 - traceroute traffic is not congestion controlled.
-- it is clearly distinguishable from QUIC traffic, so it may affect anonymity.
+- It is clearly distinguishable from QUIC traffic, so it may affect anonymity.

 ### Key Implications

-Path selection is a core feature of SCION and PANs in general.
+Path selection is a key feature of SCION and PANs in general.
 For more details, see {{SCION-CP}} and {{SCION-DP}}.

 ### Recommendations